brianshumate/vaultron/README.md

   cd vaultron && \
   ./form && \
   . ./ion_darts && \
-  ./blazing_sword.sh && \
+  ./blazing_sword && \
   sudo security add-trusted-cert -d -r trustAsRoot \
   -k /Library/Keychains/System.keychain ./etc/tls/ca-bundle.pem && \
   open https://localhost:8200
 ```

-> **NOTE**: The `blazing_sword.sh` script persists unseal keys and initial root authentication token to a file in the `vault` folder named like `./vault/vault_1500766014.tmp`.
+> **NOTE**: The `blazing_sword` script persists unseal keys and initial root authentication token to a file in the `vault` folder named like `./vault/vault_1500766014.tmp`.
 If this behavior makes you feel some type of way, you are welcome at any time to put Vaultron down and pick up another toy project instead.

 ### Quick Start for Linux or macOS